Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 • As a pediatric sleep consultant I love the Yoto Player for older toddlers and preschoolers who have moved from naps to rest time.

-• More on this below, but it’s also really great that the Yoto Player is something they can take ownership of.
-I’m all about boundaries with my kids and try to be very mindful of not allowing them more freedom or responsibility than they are ready for, but the Yoto Player is something I am really happy to give them more independence with.
+• I’m all about boundaries with my kids and try to be very mindful of not allowing them more freedom or responsibility than they are ready for, but the Yoto Player is something I am really happy to give them more independence with.
 I love that they can choose to put on a story whenever they want and that they can easily turn it on and control it themselves.

 • With the Yoto Player, my kids can listen to books & music without the risk of hearing or seeing inappropriate things from ads like they might from Pandora or Alexa, which is huge for us.